70s Style Interior Design: A - Distinctive Look for Modern Homes

 -

-Natural materials like wood, rattan, and leather were everywhere in 70s interiors.
-Try incorporating macramé, shag rugs, and lots of plants to bring warmth and authenticity to your own space.
+Natural materials such as wood, rattan and leather were prevalent in 70s interiors.
+Try incorporating macramé, shag rugs and plenty of plants in your own home for warmth and authenticity.

 -